Totally positive Toeplitz matrices: classical and modern: Introduction

 for some $((\boldalpha,\boldbeta),\gamma)\in\Omega_S\times\R_{\ge 0}$ where $\Omega_S$ denotes the parameter space

-\end{theorem} \begin{remark} We note that for any totally nonnegative Toeplitz matrix $u(\mathbf c)$ as in \cref{t:EdreiIntro} the sum $\sum_i(\alpha_i+\beta_i)$ equals to $c_1$ if and only if $\gamma=0$, and is in any case bounded above by $c_1$.
+\end{theorem} \begin{remark} We note that for any totally nonnegative Toeplitz matrix $u(\mathbf c)$ as in Theorem~\ref{t:EdreiIntro} the sum $\sum_i(\alpha_i+\beta_i)$ equals to $c_1$ if and only if $\gamma=0$, and is in any case bounded above by $c_1$.
 For the proof of this theorem, it was initially shown by Schoenberg that \eqref{e:SchoenbergFormula} defines a totally nonnegative sequence, and together with M.~Aissen and A.~Whitney \cite{ASW} that conversely the roots and poles of a totally nonnegative sequence are as described.
-The key and most mysterious part of \cref{t:EdreiIntro}, which was proved in \cite{Edrei52}, is that the factor that remains, necessarily an entire function, is of the simple form $e^{\gamma x}$. \end{remark}
+The key and most mysterious part of Theorem~\ref{t:EdreiIntro}, which was proved by Edrei in \cite{Edrei52}, is that the factor that remains, necessarily an entire function with no zeros, is of the simple form~$e^{\gamma x}$. \end{remark}